 Specky seemed to understand my point and asked, ‘So if you were to visit Malaysia, you’d want to be there for a few weeks.’

-I said, ‘Now that you’ve mentioned Malaysia, let me tell you that I was there in 2013, remember?
+I said, ‘Now that you’ve mentioned Malaysia, I’m sure you remember that I was there in 2013, remember?
 I was there to drive the Michelin F1 car at the Sepang International Driving Circuit in Kuala Lumpur.
 But that was a short 2 day visit and my interaction literally left me panting for more.’

 I then told her that I had chalked out a five visit itinerary for Malaysia which included visiting the country at different times of the year, reaching out to various parts, absorbing the varied cultural stimulations that were there, and making sure that I transformed at a least one small part of my being into a real-time Malaysian!